hotmeshio/sdk-typescript/README.md

 Elevate Redis from an in-memory data cache to a game-changing [service mesh](./docs/faq.md#what-is-hotmesh).
 Turn your unpredictable functions into unbreakable workflows.

-## What is HotMesh?
-HotMesh is a wrapper for Redis that exposes a higher level set of domain constructs like ‘activities’, ‘workflows’, 'jobs', etc. Behind the scenes, it uses *Redis Data* (Hash, ZSet, and List); *Redis Streams* (XReadGroup, XAdd, XLen); and *Redis Publish/Subscribe*.
+HotMesh is a wrapper for Redis that exposes a higher level set of domain constructs like ‘activities’, ‘workflows’, 'jobs', etc. Behind the scenes, it uses *Redis Data* (Hash, ZSet, List); *Redis Streams* (XReadGroup, XAdd, XLen, etc); and *Redis Publish/Subscribe*.

-The ultimate goal is to resurface Redis as a *Durable Service Mesh*, capable of running unbreakable workflows that span your microservices.
-The technical term for this type of durability is *Reentrant Process Engine*.

 It's still Redis in the background, but the information flow is fundamentally different.
 Your functions no longer call Redis (e.g., to cache a document) and instead are called by Redis.